 Preheat oven to 350° F.

-Cut the tomatoes into large chunks.
-Distribute the tomatoes, onion, red pepper and garlic on a baking sheet.
+Cut tomatoes into large chunks.
+Distribute tomatoes, onion, peppers and garlic on a baking sheet.

-Puree the tomatoes, onions, red pepper and garlic very finely in a food processor and strain through a fine sieve into a heavy pot.
+Puree roasted vegetable very finely in a food processor and strain through a fine sieve into a heavy pot.

-Strain the spiced vinegar mixture into the tomato puree (discard the whole spices), add the paprika and bring to a simmer.
-Cook, stirring frequently, until the mixture has reduced by about half and mounds in a spoon.
+Strain spiced vinegar mixture into tomato puree, add the paprika and bring to a simmer.
+Cook, stirring frequently, until mixture has reduced by about half and mounds in a spoon.
 It will thicken as it cools.
 Season with additional salt if needed.

 Spoon the mixture into sterilized jars with sterilized lids and refrigerate.
 It will keep in your refrigerator for about 1 month.